Are you interested in supplementing your income as a performer?

 The Day Of

 6:10am In the car and on my way to the first school.
 I love this drive time, alone with my thoughts, podcasts, music, breakfast, coffee, and any work I need to be thinking about.
-On this particular drive, I learned some lyrics, listened to rehearsal recordings for some summertime festival gigs I’ll be doing, put together a game plan for an unusual concert I’ll be doing next week, and then got caught up with the news and various podcasts I listen to.
+On this particular drive, I learned some lyrics, listened to rehearsal recordings for some summertime festival gigs I’d be doing, put together a game plan for an unusual concert I’ll be doing in the coming days, and then got caught up with the news and various podcasts I listen to.

 9:40am Arrived at School #1, safe and sound.
 This is a school I’ve been coming to for years, and a really special relationship has developed with the students.
 They’re super happy to see me again (and vice versa), they remember stuff from the last time I was there (even if it was 18 months ago!), and it’s just a great time.
 There’s also something really magical about kids in small-town school districts like this one – they just seem more like the kids of “old” in terms of their innocence and willingness to try anything you might ask them to do.